-Some history: After Solstice East and Asheville Academy had time to get to know each other, the executive director of Solstice East became simultaneously the executive director of Asheville Academy.
-At that time the executive director of Asheville Academy became the head of Timbersong Academy, the academic operation for both Solstice East and Asheville Academy.
-In addition to that confusion, the Solstice group within FHW plans to open an adolescent boys' program in January 2017 at Bat Cave, North Carolina, directed by Solstice co-founder Kyle Gillett, who has been been the founding director of Solstice East and more recently also the executive director of Asheville Academy.
-Then even more recently Catherine "Cat" Jennings, the founding director of New Leaf of North Carolina, Lake House, and Asheville Academy, returned to Asheville Academy as executive director.
+After Solstice East and Asheville Academy had time to get to know each other, Dr. Gillett, the executive director of Solstice East, became simultaneously the executive director of Asheville Academy.
+At that time the executive director of Asheville Academy, Bryan Tomes, became the head of Timbersong Academy, then the academic operation for both Solstice East and Asheville Academy.
+As of January 2017 Solstice founder Kyle Gillett, has opened Equinox, the first foray of Solstice into providing services for boys.
+Bryan Tomes is co-owner, co-founder, and admission director at Equinox.

 Please read our full disclaimer.
 You are responsible for verifying our information before acting on it.

 Relevant review pages below (except as noted, these links go to publicly accessible "Introduction Pages" and, in turn, each links to the member-accessible full review pages):

 - Full Review of Solstice Group (Member accessible)

 - Asheville Academy

 - Journey Home and Journey Home East

 - Solstice Group

 - Solstice East

 - Comparison of Northern Utah RTCs